The world is your subconscious mind objectified. Whatever you believe to be real, can and must manifest itself into your physical reality.

 Do not allow yourself to become discouraged.
 Reserve your judgment and go on practicing this new image of yourself.
 It takes time.

-All your volitions to act, feelings, emotions, and behaviour are consistent with your self-image.
+All your volitions to act, feelings, emotions, and behavior are consistent with your self-image.

 Change your self-image and you will change your reality.